OSGeo/OSGeoLive-doc/doc/quickstart/gdal_quickstart.rst

 visualize the results, you can use one of the Desktop GIS Software applications on OSGeo-Live like :doc:`../overview/qgis_overview`.

-This Quick Start is devided in two parts GDAL (raster data) and OGR (vector data).
+This Quick Start is divided into two parts: GDAL (raster data) and OGR (vector data).
 We will start with GDAL.

 This Quick Start describes how to: